 Why Become a Country Partner?

 ISPCAN believes that effective and sustainable CAN prevention can be achieved through education and professional cooperation with like-minded organizations and individuals.
+ISPCAN accepts multiple organizations from any one country as Country Partners working together to reach our goals.
 By sharing experiences, research, and resources, we can augment efforts at the local, national, and regional levels to end child maltreatment.
 Benefits of being a Country Partner include but are not limited to:

 - Affiliation with ISPCAN